robotic4udio/robotic4udio.github.io/_posts/2023-11-10-foo-skou-trapholt.md

 <script async src="//www.instagram.com/embed.js"></script>

 # Challenges and Innovations

-One of the primary challenges was ensuring seamless communication between the thermal cameras and the Bela platform.
-We developed custom software interfaces to facilitate this data exchange, allowing for efficient processing and sound generation.
-Additionally, we designed the system to be sensitive enough to detect subtle temperature changes, ensuring that even minor movements or environmental shifts could influence the soundscape.
+One of the primary challenges was calibrating the infrared cameras to detect only human presence while rejecting other temperature variations.
+We developed custom algorithms to differentiate between human heat signatures and other thermal noise, ensuring that the system responded accurately to participants' movements.
+This calibration was crucial for creating a responsive and immersive soundscape that truly reflected the presence and actions of the audience.

 # Impact and Reception